Updated March 4, 2021

 - Arrive around 30 minutes prior to opening.

 - Immediately check out Buena Vista Street inside Disney California Adventure.
 Enter if the wait isn’t too bad and a virtual queue is not currently in use.
-Go immediately to Carthay Circle if you wish to dine there.
-This link goes into more detail about how to make the most out of your time “in the park”.

-- Enter the virtual queue for World of Disney and/or the Backlot Premiere Shop in Stage 17 if they’re in use.
+- Enter the virtual queue for Star Wars Trading Post, World of Disney and/or the Backlot Premiere Shop in Stage 17 if they’re in use.
 If not?
 Go on in and shop.
 If you’re interested in candy and treats, use the virtual queue for Marceline’s Confectionery.
 Aside from Buena Vista Street…World of Disney, the Backlot Premiere Shop, and Marceline’s are the three most popular destinations, so grab your spot in their queues early in the day.
 If you pass by another store you want to visit and a virtual queue is in place, do the same.
 “Virtual Queues” are the closest thing to FASTPASSES right now.
 And, there are no limits to how many you may join.

 - While waiting to shop, take a stroll into the esplanade to peek at Disneyland and Disney California Adventure.
 Don’t forget the shoe photo like mine, below!